Tatiana Pauhofová

 Tatiana Pauhofová (born 13 August 1983) is a Slovak actress born in Bratislava.

 Life and career

 Tatiana (Táňa) Pauhofová studied Acting at Academy of Performing Arts in Bratislava.
 She was chosen among the 'Shooting Stars' of European Film Promotion in 2007.

 Beside her roles in films and series in Slovakia and the Czech Republic, she has worked as a theater comedian and also in dubbing and commercials.
 As an actress she is perhaps best known for her roles in Kruté radosti (2002), Nezné vlny (2013) and Kousek nebe (2005).
+In 2016 she played the leading role of Lída Baarová in The Devil's Mistress, a film that circulated worldwide through Netflix.

-In 2016 she played the leading role of Lida Baarova in The Devil's Mistress, a film that circulated worldwide through Netflix.
+Between 2007 and 2025 she was a resident actress at the Slovak National Theatre.

 Personal life

 From 2003 to 2011, Pauhofová was in a relationship with the actor Tomáš Maštalír.
 Pauhofová is married to musician Jonathán Pastirčák.
 Their daughter Míla was born in 2022.